olivierdalang/SPCgeonode/README.md

 ## Usage

+For **developpement** which will :
+- mount django source as volume and set uwsgi to live reload
-For **developpement** (this will mount django source, static and media in the volumes folder, set debug=True, set uwsgi to live reload, expose postgres port 5432, activates nginx debug mode and mount geoserver's data volume):
+- mount django static and media in the volumes folder
+- mount geoserver's data volume in the volumes folder
+- set django debug=True
+- expose postgres port 5432
+- activates nginx debug mode
+- run celery using djcelery (so that output goes to admin)

 ```
 docker-compose -f docker-compose.yml -f docker-compose-dev.yml up -d --build